 1. What is purchase order financing?

-This is a common problem for small businesses.
+This problem is common for small businesses.
 Consequently, they miss larger opportunities, and their revenues suffer.

 A purchase order financing program helps close the financial gap between paying your suppliers and receiving payment from your clients.
 It handles your supplier payment, enabling you to fulfill the order and book the revenue.
 When used strategically, PO funding can help your business grow.